CGT Overhaul Could Mean Bad News for Investors

 Sunak Calls for CGT Review

-CGT which applies to gains made on second properties, most personal possessions worth over £6,000, and shares not held in ISAs or PEPs.
+CGT applies to gains made on second properties, most personal possessions worth over £6,000, and shares not held in ISAs or PEPs.
 A tax-free allowance of £12,300 per year is applied along with exemptions on pounds sterling bullion coins such as Britannias or sovereigns.

 Review Sparks Investor Fears

 The results of the OTS report found that current CGT rules were “counterintuitive” and also created “odd incentives” for tax avoidance.
 Issues were raised with current rates and the connections between CGT, Income Tax and Inheritance Tax.
-Among the report’s proposals are the reduction in the Annual Exempt Amount and in increase in the rate itself.
+Among the report’s proposals are the reduction in the Annual Exempt Amount and an increase in the rate itself.

 A reduction of the Annual Exempt Amount (to the proposed £5,000 for example) would mean that CGT would apply to any profit over £5,000 instead of the current £12,300.